sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_11.md

 ___

 * Pelin update: Away from **17-23 May**
-*             : Still working and feel free to email and skype meeting
+*              Still working and feel free to email and skype meeting
-*             : Circulating calendar for holidays between group members
+*
 ___

 ### Attendees